eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Experience with at least one deep learning algorithm, such as CNN/LSTM/GRU
 	- Experience with at least one deep learning framework, such as Tensorflow, Pytorch, Caffe, Kaldi
 + Strong knowledge of SOC SW development, such as Nvidia Tegra, T.I.
 TDA series, Qualcomm Snapdragon.
++ skill set of Senior ML Hardware Architect:
+	- $220,000/yr - $320,000/yr
+	- Our mission is to radically reduce the cost of Artificial Intelligence.
+	- We are the world leaders in algorithm/hardware co-design for artificial intelligence.
+Our roadmap begins with products 100x better than GPUs and will ultimately deliver products that are many orders of magnitude more cost effective than what is available today.
+We will ultimately be able to put models the size of ChatGPT into chips the size of a thumbnail.
+	- We’re looking for an experienced ML Hardware Architect to help define the architecture of Rain’s next-generation AI accelerators!
+This person will report to our Lead Architect.
+	- This is a remote role, so you can work from anywhere in the United States.
+	- Define the architecture of next-generation AI accelerators to enable novel online learning algorithms
+	- Work closely with the algorithms team to understand and evaluate local and global data movement in systolic and data-flow architectures
+	- Develop architecture simulators for system design, verification, prototyping, and hardware-software co-optimizations
+	- Work closely with the design team to define the micro-architecture of key IP blocks
+	- Work closely with the system software team to develop compilers and ISA extensions to enable new hardware functional units in an SoC
+	- Integrate proprietary accelerators and design macros with standard service cores
+	- MSEE with 5+ years or PhD in Electrical Engineering and/or Computer Engineering with a focus on SoC architecture design, AI accelerator design, system modeling, and PPA analysis
+	- Deep understanding of processor ISA including x86, ARM, and RISC-V
+	- Strong understanding of memory management schemes, on-chip and off-chip data movement, logic-memory optimizations, and efficient code placement techniques
+	- Experience with SystemC, Python, C/C++, and the ability to write production-ready, annotated code
+	- Experience designing state-of-the-art data flow, spatial, and systolic architectures and the ability to integrate synchronous and asynchronous design macros with both digital and mixed-signal circuit collaterals
+	- Familiarity with compiler optimizations, synthesis, code generation, programming models and computer architecture
+	- Familiarity with the integration of novel accelerators and design macros with service cores
+	- Familiarity with algorithmic techniques for on-device learning (online/continuous learning)
+	- Developed the architecture of at least one state-of-the-art AI accelerator
+	- Familiarity with deep learning models and willingness to learn novel algorithms and translate them into specifications for hardware accelerators
+	- Exhibit a high degree of motivation and independence
+	- Strong communication skills, both written and verbal
+	- PhD in Electrical Engineering and/or Computer Engineering with focus on near- and in-memory computing architectures for AI acceleration
+	- Understanding of state-of-the-art SRAM based in-memory computing macros
 + skill set:
 	- As a Software Engineer in computer vision/deep learning, you will be developing the “eye” of our vehicles.
 This includes designing, training, and evaluating perception solutions, specifically, large scale image/LIDAR data classification, segmentation, tracking, etc. You will also research and apply state-of-the-art computer vision algorithms into production.
 	- Strong programming skills in C/C++ or Python